How to use data to maximize your marketing automation investment

 The digital marketing field has changed remarkably in the past five years and continues to change all the time.
 New skills and knowledge are needed as marketing practice evolves.
 Do you have the right roles and specialists in your marketing automation organisation?

 Technically-oriented marketing specialists and analysts will better understand the data and data models: where the data is located, how it is used, how it is updated, how it is kept clean, and how it is handled in a way that meets the current privacy and personal legal requirements.

-Automate personalized — or even hyper-personalized — communication
+Automate personalised — or even hyper-personalized — communication

-Today’s customers expect personalized communications.
-According to Gartner, companies that use personalized communications to help their customers can expect 16 percent increased commercial outcomes than those who don’t.
+Today’s customers expect personalised communications.
+According to Gartner, companies that use personalised communications to help their customers can expect 16 percent increased commercial outcomes than those that don’t.
 Use your opportunity well.

 Segmentation classifies customers or prospects into homogenous clusters to better understand how they behave and to identify the most valuable customer groups.
 But remember that a customer’s needs are constantly changing: a customer in a certain segment today might belong to a different segment tomorrow.
-This means you can’t rely only on historical data, but need real-time behavioral data for marketing automation as well.
+This means you can’t rely only on historical data but need real-time behavioural data for marketing automation as well.

-When you have actionable customer data you can create personalized content and deliver it to the right customers at their preferred time.
-You can create real-time actions based on your customers’ behavior and engage them better.
-With the help of large amounts of data, marketing automation, and hyper-personalization you can even predict behavior and respond to your customers’ future needs right now.
+When you have actionable customer data, you can create personalised content and deliver it to the right customers at their preferred time.
+You can create real-time actions based on your customers’ behaviour and engage them better.
+With the help of large amounts of data, marketing automation, and hyper-personalization, you can even predict behaviour and respond to your customers’ future needs right now.

 Align your marketing automation team with cutting-edge technology